smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 working on C and avoid several [security flaws](https://portswigger.net/daily-swig/c-is-least-secure-programming-language-study-claims#:~:text=The%20top%20vulnerabilities%20found%20in,programming%20language%20in%20the%20list.).

 Like [npm](https://www.npmjs.com/) for Node.js, Perl has a vibrant development community in [CPAN](https://metacpan.org/), with a vast archive of Perl modules.
 You can find a module to do anything you want.
-Most modules are written in pure Perl without resorting to C, though some performance intensive modules have an XS component that uses C for performance.
+Most modules are written in purePerl, though some performance intensive modules have an XS component that uses C for performance.

+Like [npm](https://www.npmjs.com/) for node.js, Perl has a vibrant development community in [CPAN](https://metacpan.org/), with a vast archive of Perl modules.
+You can find a module to do anything you want.

 Through CPAN, you can wrap many databases—SQLite, MySQL, Postgres, and more—in Perl code using database driver (DBD) modules.
 These export the